Diffusion Models for Imperceptible and Transferable Adversarial Attack

 where $J(\cdot)$ is the cross-entropy loss and $\mathrm{Denoise}(\cdot)$ denotes the diffusion denoising process.
-A possible concern is that such a straightforward approach may lead to unnatural results, however, we can observe in Figure \ref{exp: compare} that the difference is almost indistinguishable between the image reconstructed from the perturbed latent and the initial clean one.
-Furthermore, we can notice that the difference image may embody many high-level semantics clues, instead of the high-frequency noise when using pixel-based attacks.
-We attribute these to the denoising process of the Stable Diffusion model, together with its autoencoder's strong mapping capability.
-These semantically rich perturbations can not only enhance the imperceptibility but also benefit a lot the attack's transferability \cite{jiaadv, bhattadunrestricted, yuannatural}.
+An initial concern might arise regarding the potential generation of unnatural results using this straightforward method.
+However, we can observe in Figure \ref{exp: compare} that the difference is almost indistinguishable between the image reconstructed from the perturbed latent and the initial clean one.
+Furthermore, we can notice that the difference image encapsulates numerous high-level semantic cues, as opposed to the high-frequency noise typically associated with pixel-based attacks.
+We attribute this phenomenon to the denoising process of the diffusion model, which effectively reduces perceptible high-frequency noise.
+These semantically rich perturbations can not only enhance the imperceptibility but also benefit the attack's transferability \citep{jiaadv}.